NER4Archives-project/inception2corpus-CLI/README.md

 - Go to the [USER_VAR_ENV.yml](./USER_VAR_ENV.yml) file and fill it with the correct information.

 ## ▶️ Usage

+First activate (Cf. Installation section) code env and then follow:

 **method 1)** In terminal, run: